The 10 Best Mother’s Day Beauty Gifts That Don’t Suck

-The countdown is on, folks: Mother’s Day is less than a month away.
+The countdown is on, folks: Mother’s Day is just a few days away.
 And we’re telling you now so you can set a calendar reminder and not have a repeat of last year—you know, when the date “slipped your mind” and you ended up making a mad-dash to CVS for a Hallmark card and a tropical candle (sorry, Ma).
 So let’s allow 2017 to be a stress-free, gift-giving opportunity to thank your mom for birthing you and putting up with your shit for a few decades, and give her some kick-ass beauty products that she’d actually want.

 MORE: Uh, Kate Bosworth’s Braided Ponytail is the Coolest Thing We’ve Ever Seen